 Ikea has a well-deserved reputation for outfitting homes on the cheap, with a dash of Nordic style.
-But even Scandinavian engineering and modern design can't make every product a winner -- sometimes, you just get what you pay for.
-Keep reading to discover 15 tried-and-true Ikea hits, as well as 15 products that consumer product experts and reviewers simply don't consider good buys.
+But even Scandinavian engineering and modern design can't make every product a winner — sometimes, you just get what you pay for.
+Keep reading to find out which Ikea products are tried-and-true hits, and which ones consumer product experts and reviewers simply don't consider good buys.

-Topping out at just under $900 for a king size, there's no denying that Ikea's spring mattresses are budget-friendly.
-But the mattress review site Sleep Like the Dead advises caution based on more than 200 consumer reviews.
+Topping out at under $1,000 for a king size, there's no denying that Ikea's spring mattresses are budget-friendly.
+But our guide to the best cheap mattresses advises caution, based on reviews from hundreds of consumers and expert sites such as Sleep Like the Dead.
 Ikea's spring mattresses rank lower than average in consumer satisfaction, and owners complain about excessive sagging.

 Price: $169 to $299

 Wool rugs aren't cheap, but the Stockholm rug comes close.
 This flat-woven centerpiece of Ikea's rug lineup starts at $169 for a 5-foot-7 by 7-foot-10 size.
 Fortunately, the quality is better than the price might suggest.
-Review site The Sweethome says it's softer than other budget picks, and the black and white stripe (starting at $199) is quickly becoming a design classic.
+The review site Wirecutter says it's softer than other budget picks, and the black and white stripe (starting at $199) is quickly becoming a design classic.

 Price: $179 to $199